 Construction Administration typically involves the architect acting as the owner’s representative during construction.
 Site visits, materials testing, and inspections make sure that the contractor is building as specified and isn’t cutting any corners.

 There is some debate if this is considered a basic or additional service.
 More times than not, architects will include this as part of their basic services.
 Owners should check with the architect if they include this as a basic service.
 Architects should decide if they want to include it or not.
 If the architect and owner selects doesn’t offer this as a basic service, it is in the owner’s best interest to request it as an additional service.
-Most owners don’t have the experience to be their own advocate during construction.
+Most owners don’t have the experience to be their own advocates during construction.
 An architect can help guide and advise the owner to successful project completion.

 - Alternative Project Delivery Selection